Factbox: Where is France's public sector strike being felt the hardest?

 Part of the workforce at five refineries is on strike, the CGT union said, adding that while production was not impacted deliveries were.
 Members could be asked whether to halt production at a vote on Monday, the union added.

-Oil and gas company Total (TOTF.PA) confirmed at its La Mede, Normandie and Grandpuits refineries but said the blockade at Feyzin was over.
+Oil and gas company Total (TOTF.PA) confirmed industrial action at its La Mede, Normandie and Grandpuits refineries but said the blockade at Feyzin was over.

 The energy ministry said the country’s fuel supplies were good.